2023 Solar Incentives Guide for Sycamore, OH - Tax Credits & Rebates

 How long until the federal solar tax credit ends?

-Yes, you can receive both tax credits and rebates towards the cost of solar panels.
-Depending on which incentives you are applying for, they may apply in a different order.
-Be sure to speak with your solar installer or a local tax professional to confirm that you are claiming the correct incentives and getting the most money possible.
+Yes, you can claim both rebates and tax credits towards the cost of solar panels.
+Depending on which incentives you are claiming, they may apply in a different order.
+Make sure that you speak with your solar installer or a local tax professional to ensure that you are claiming the correct incentives and that you're getting the most money possible.

 Can I use multiple types of renewable energy to power my home?